Moving to a leadership role does not mean you will need to check every line of each PR, tearing your hair and hoping it will be not that bad day.

 Before anything else…

 Before any automated tools, before linters and formatters you need to focus on two fundamentals activities:

 - Teach your team to review effectively Emphasize the scope of a review the kindness, clarity and throughness.

 You can’t write and review all the code for your team, neither you can hire for people for this job.
 Put your team in position to handle them effectively.

-Once you have consolidated these changes you can move to some “accessory” tasks:
+Once you have consolidated these changes you can build at the top of it: